 - Where the processing is necessary for compliance with a legal obligation to which we are subject for example we need to identify you when you contact us, verify the accuracy of data that we hold about you or assist the Police and/or other regulatory bodies in relation to an investigation by a public authority.

-- If you have given your consent to our processing the data for example we use email, text messages and post to communicate with you about our products and services, competitions, offers, promotions, or special events.
+- If you have given your consent to our processing data for example we use email, text messages and post to communicate with you about our or our partners products and services, competitions, offers, promotions or special events.

 - Where processing is necessary for the purposes of our legitimate interests or the legitimate interests of a third party.
 As a Company we are often required to process your personal data in order to carry out certain tasks relating to our business activities.
 In such cases, processing of personal data can be justified on grounds of legitimate interest.